dunossauro/videomaker-helper/README.md

 - **Audio Extraction**: Pull audio content from video files.
 With an option to receive both the raw extracted audio and an equalized version.

 - **Video Editing**: Based on silence detection, automatically cut portions of a video, providing a streamlined content experience.
+See the examples at [**video-cut examples**](https://github.com/dunossauro/videomaker-helper/tree/main/examples/cut-video)

 ## Installation: